 How do you support children with different learning styles and needs?

 Depending on your child, you may be looking for different answers to this question.
 If your child is working above grade level, you will want a school where the teachers adapt assignments for accelerated learners or have special more challenging programs.
 If you have a child with a learning disability, you’ll want the school to have learning specialists and special programs with expertise in your child’s area of challenge.
 Does the school integrate kids with learning differences into the general classrooms?
 Or do they have separate classes for kids with special needs?
-Whatever your child’s needs, look for a school with the resources and expertise devoted to kids like her.
-Otherwise your child may have a difficult time getting the education she needs.
+Whatever your child’s needs, look for a school with the resources and expertise devoted to kids like yours.
+Otherwise your child may have a difficult time getting the education they need.

 What after-school activities are available?

 If your child needs after-school care, then find out what specific classes, sports, or activities are offered.
 Do they offer courses in art, music, drama, science, chess club, or free play?
 What kind of sports do they offer and do they provide any transportation to practices and games?
 What are the requirements for playing on a team?
 Again, find out if there’s any time to do homework and if there’s any homework support.
+Also, ask if there is typically space in these programs for all kids or if there is a long wait list.

 What’s the physical environment?